salsadigitalauorg/ckanext-restricted-access/README.md

 Add two new settings to your CKAN `.ini` file:

     ckan.restricted.api_actions = harvest_source_list user_autocomplete status_show
-    ckan.restricted.ui_actions = /user
+    ckan.restricted.ui_paths = user.register resource.download

-Both are a space separated list of API actions and UI actions that will be restricted to `sysadmin` level users.
+Both are a space separated list of API actions and UI endpoints that will be restricted to `sysadmin` level users.

+If you want to close the site for anon users, add this setting to your CKAN `.ini` file:

+    ckan.restricted.redirect_anon_to_login = true

+The default value is `False`